It’s been said that successful people are just ordinary people with extraordinary habits. This might seem rather mundane.

 - The average person has the habit of being controlled by his emotional state.

 - Use failure wisely.
 Successful people use failure as a learning tool and as motivation.
-They have a habit for dealing with failure in a certain way.
+They have a habit of dealing with failure in a certain way.
 This “dealing-with-failure habit” doesn’t include quitting or feeling dejected.

 - A person of average success uses failure as an excuse to give up.